Looking for Artists & Collections

 A wide-eyed owl sculpture by Scott Sustek greets patrons coming into the library at the Irving Street entrance.
 Once inside the lobby, before going into the library, don’t miss the donor recognition wall.
 It was designed by San Angelo Museum of Fine Arts Director, Howard Taylor and executed by a number of different artists and craftsmen.
 All of the handcrafted ceramic tiles are hand painted and include owls, quotes and donors’ names.
 Its frame is hand carved wood.
 A full description is hanging on the opposite wall.

 There are bronze statues throughout the library including Raul Ruiz’s life size statue of Elmer Kelton.
-In the Sugg Community Room there is a collection of 14 small bronzes of animals depicted in their natural habitats by Edward Kemeys (1843-1907), who is considered to be America’s first specialist in animal sculpture.
+On the second floor outside of the Administrative offices, there is a collection of 14 small bronzes of animals depicted in their natural habitats by Edward Kemeys (1843-1907), who is considered to be America’s first specialist in animal sculpture.
 These are on permanent loan to the Library from the San Angelo Museum of Fine Arts.

 A very large and dramatic painting of a stagecoach fleeing Indians is on the east wall of the second floor.
 It was painted on commission in the early 1970’s by William Niedzwecki and later donated by his family to TGC Library.
 Also on the second floor is a framed House Resolution featuring the Texas Dawn Lily, photographed by Jim Bean.